Charles A. Dice Center Working Paper No. 2018-22

 71 Pages Posted: 25 Apr 2015 Last revised: 27 Nov 2018

-Big data analysis requires expertise and creates a division of labor and knowledge.
-We delegate tasks to professionals who possess better information, but delegation carries an intrinsic form of uncertainty - its outcome depends on professionals' knowledge that is unknown to us.
-This paper studies delegation uncertainty in financial markets.
-The theory offers explanation for several puzzles on delegated portfolio management.
-It also produces asset pricing implications supported by our empirical analysis: (1) CAPM alpha arises because investors partially delegate and hedge against delegation uncertainty; (2) the cross-section dispersion of alpha increases in uncertainty; (3) managers bet on alpha, but alpha is immune to the rise of their arbitrage capital - delegation hedging is stronger when investors delegate more.
-Finally, we offer a novel approach to measure uncertainty from asset returns, delegation, and survey expectations.
+Delegation bears an intrinsic form of uncertainty.
+Investors hire managers for their superior models of asset markets, but delegation outcome is uncertain precisely because managers' model is unknown to investors.
+We model investors' delegation decision as a trade-off between asset return uncertainty and delegation uncertainty.
+Our theory explains several puzzles on fund performances.
+It also delivers asset pricing implications supported by our empirical analysis: (1) because investors partially delegate and hedge against delegation uncertainty, CAPM alpha arises; (2) the cross-section dispersion of alpha increases in uncertainty; (3) managers bet on alpha, engaging in factor timing, but factors' alpha is immune to the rise of their arbitrage capital - when investors delegate more, delegation hedging becomes stronger.
+Finally, we offer a novel approach to extract model uncertainty from asset returns, delegation, and survey expectations.

 Suggested Citation: Suggested Citation